 Top 4 Cloud Challenges Occupying The Minds Of CIOs

-With 95% of all new digital workloads expected to be deployed on the cloud according to Gartner, one of the biggest priorities for CIOs today will undoubtedly be this space.
-They will strive to tackle challenges and ensure easier adoption of the cloud as it becomes the de-facto digital ecosystem for every mission-critical business operation.
+With 95% of all new digital workloads expected to be deployed on the cloud according to Gartner, one of the biggest priorities for CIOs today will undoubtedly be nowhere else.
+They will strive to tackle challenges and ensure easier adoption of the cloud as the de-facto digital ecosystem for every mission-critical business operation.
 As with the benefits, the challenges of leveraging the cloud for digital experiences have also evolved from their initial days.
+CIOs worldwide are in the race to find sustainable solutions that will alleviate their worries about moving to a cloud-first digital transformation approach.

 The top 4 cloud challenges CIOs face today